dsblack0/sam-tri3/notes.md

      - Procedural Programming = when program is built form one or more procedures
 - **Object Oriented Paradigm** = relies on concept of classes and objects
      - to structure program into simple & reusable code pieces

+### Tech Talk Plans
+- Challenge 1:
+     - Use HashMap to create the Menu
+- Challengee 3:
+     - Use StringBuilder and "\n" to format the matrices with each row as a separate line
+     - Convert the integers to hex values to ouput letters a-f instead of integers 10-15

 ### Notes on linking Replit and Github Repo
 hacks.sh file